lsbrillant/django-djembe/README.rst

    You can create multiple Identity records with the same address, but different certificates.
 This is how you encrypt mail to an alias or mailing list.

+#.
+By default, the not_before and not_after fields of an Identity's certificate
+   are not checked prior to using it to encrypt email.
+This can be changed by setting the setting ``DJEMBE_VALIDATE_DATES`` to True.

 Contributing
 ------------